Simple Ways To Teach Children The Value Of Money From A Young Age

 Try these 8 simple ways to increase the money smarts in your child:

 1. Explain how money works

-We’re living in an age when children think milk comes plastic bottles, fruits come from grocery stores and money comes from the ATM machine or with the swipe of a school card or credit card.
+We’re living in an age when children think milk comes plastic bottles, fruits come from grocery stores and money comes from the ATM or with the swipe of a school card or credit card.
 Going cashless has generally become the norm and physical money is quickly becoming invisible in many places.
 Introduce your children to notes and coins so that they understand the mechanics of money and spending.
 Teach your child to understand that ATMs and credit cards aren’t means of money on demand; rather, they are connected to your bank account, and you can only withdraw what you’ve saved.

 2. Basic maths skills

 Now that your child understands the concept of money and the different denominations, they still can’t go very far if they don’t have the basic addition and subtractions skills to do so.
 And don’t worry, you don’t need to wait for school to teach them how to do maths – start then off small and simple at home yourself.

 3. Instil the value of earning a dollar

 Almost every parent is in favour of pocket money, but are we really instilling the value of earning that money?
 When children earn money rather than just being handed it, it’ll mean more as they would have made an effort to earn it and they won’t take having money for granted.
 Earning money for simple chores such as cleaning the car or doing the dishes, and then saving that money to buy something is also a good lesson in delayed gratification and usually avoids children growing up to value materialistic things.